awurth/Slim3/README.md

 $ gulp
 ```

+This will compile and watch all SASS and JS files and put the result in the `public/` folder

 ### 3. Setup permissions
 You will have to give write permissions to the `cache/` and `cache/twig/` folders
 ``` bash